 This would mean that no-development would take place and the proposed site will remain as is.
-No new bulk water supply system will be constructed, and no new water supply will be created for the town of Kamieskroon.
+No expansion and upgrade of the existing oxidation ponds will take place for the town of Kamieskroon.

-Although this option would result in no potential negative environmental impacts, the socio-economic benefits from implementing the activity would not be achieved.
+Although this option would result in no significant potential negative environmental impacts, the positive environmental and socio-economic benefits from implementing the activity would not be achieved.
+It will also mean that the capacity of the oxidation ponds will not be expanded, which is required due to the increasing demand for water and sanitation services.